 [Section 3A inserted by No. 73 of 2006 s.
 7.]

-4. Storage of liquor on licensed and approved premises etc.
+4. Storing and receiving liquor for licensed premises at other premises; records to be kept

 [(1)-(4) deleted]

 (5) Where the sale of liquor is authorised under a licence on or from the licensed premises and not otherwise, liquor may be supplied and delivered to the purchaser from the stock of liquor kept on those premises, or on premises to which approval under subsection (6) relates, and not otherwise.